SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted to cover research about:

+???? action term in the wholhe target needs to be disscuses ???

 Phrase 1: ensure + access/right/opportunities (equal is considered to be implicit when those two combined) + economic resourses  ???
+Phrase 1b: remove + barriers + economic resourses  ???

-Phrase 2: ensure + access and implementation of basic services
+Phrase 2: ensure + access/implementation of basic services

-(phrase 3 -5 ) and acces and right to ownership of land and other property, inheritance assess to financial services incluiding microfinance
+Phrase 3: ensure + acces/right to ownership of land and other property, inheritance

 ##### Phrase 1:

+Phrase 1a: ensure + access/right/opportunities (equal is considered to be implicit when those two combined) + economic resourses  + "the poor"

 ```Ceylon =
 TS=